mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

 --------------------------------------------------------------------------------------------------------------------------
 Update Log:

+Update 1.29:

+Mar 4, 2020: Updated DungeonGenerator.cs class to add random room generator, and random generation for each room (via arrays).

 Update 1.28:

 Mar 3, 2020: Created TestCameraFollowPlayer.cs script in TestScript sub-folder to allow the camera to follow the player around the dungeon (versus a static camera).